project-alice-assistant/docs/docs/about-alice/glossary.md

 * **ASR** - *Automatic Speech Recognition* is a component that allows to capture human speech and turn it into text.
 * **NLU** - *Natural Language Understanding* is a component that allows to extract intents and slots for the text detected by the ASR
 * **TTS** -- *Text To Speech* is a component that turns text into an audio file, a voice.
+* **Event** - An event is something that happened and Alice broadcasted to all of her managers and skills.
+An event name always starts with `on`.
+An exemple of event could be `onUserDetected`, `onWakeup` or `onRaining`.
+A complete list of events can by found [here](../skill-development/events.md)

 Are we missing a word?
 Let us know, or add it yourself below.